leandromoreira/cdn-up-and-running/README.md

 # CDN Up and Running (WIP)

-The objective of this post is to build a body of knowledge on how CDNs work by coding one from "scratch".
-The CDN, we're going to architect, uses nginx, lua, docker, docker-compose, Prometheus, grafana, and wrk.
+The objective of this repo is to build a body of knowledge on how CDNs work by coding one from "scratch".
+The CDN we're going to architect uses: nginx, lua, docker, docker-compose, Prometheus, grafana, and wrk.

-We'll start creating a single backend example service and expand from there to a multi-node, latency simulated, observable, and testable CDN.
-In each section, there are discussions around the challenges and trade-offs of building/managing/operating a CDN.
+We'll start creating a single backend service and expand from there to a multi-node, latency simulated, observable, and testable CDN.
+In each section, there are discussions regarding the challenges and trade-offs of building/managing/operating a CDN.

 ![overview architecture](/img/initial_architecture.webp "overview architecture")
 ![grafana screenshot](/img/4.0.1_metrics.webp "grafana screenshot")